2KAbhishek/resume/README.md

 - Added accessibility features including screen reader, zooming, colour contrast, keyboard navigation etc. into web app allowing smooth access to a diverse user base.

-- Developed solution to generate PDF/UA and WCAG compliant PDF reports using `PDFKit`, setup interop between `Ruby on Rsild` and `NodeJS`.
+- Developed solution to generate PDF/UA and WCAG compliant PDF reports using `PDFKit`, setup interop between `Ruby on Rails` and `NodeJS`.

 - Setup infrastructure for running end to end tests using `Cypress` as part of CI/CD, wrote feature tests and developed best practices, greatly reducing QA efforts.